 - Saving Christmas: If the villain wrecks Toyland, Christmas will be canceled!
 For... reasons!

 - Suspiciously Similar Substitute:

 - The Rat King is another copy of Beastly.
 He shares Beastly's voice and general characterization.
 His relationship with the Vizier closely parallels that between Beastly and No Heart.

 - The Vizier is basically the Wizard from The Care Bears: Adventure in Wonderland, minus the same voice actor (and only marginally more menacing).

 - Taken for Granite: A variation done with wood rather than stone.
 This happens to nearly all the Care Bears in the film's climax.

 - Tyrant Takes the Helm: The Vizier is trying to do this - all he needs is the ring that belongs to the rightful ruler of Toyland.

-- What Happened to the Mouse?: What happened to the Vizier and the Mice after their defeat?
+- What Happened to the Mouse?: It's never explained hat happened to the Vizier and the Mice after their defeat.